Michigan Sea Grant Environmental Internship

 Q. How many interns do you support each year?

 A. The total number of interns changes each year, depending on our funding availability and the size of the applicant pool.
+In 2025, we anticipate supporting 5 interns.

 Q. Do you have similar funding for graduate students?